 Trust yourself.
 And remember, the only plan you need is the one you can stick to, and you know enough about food to start making better choices.

 If you need help figuring out how this all fits together in your crazy life, don’t worry, we got you.
-Head over to the Exclusive Coaching Program and sign up.
+Head over to our program page and sign up.

 *This post originally appeared on Annie Brees